leetierney/leetierney/README.md

 <p align="center">
-    Hi, my name is Lee Tierney and I'm an Irish Business Analyst.
-I currently work in Financial Services, with previous experience working in the Financial Technology space, with a focus on developing software for clients within the Financial Services space to satisfy their Data Management needs.
+    Hi, my name is Lee Tierney and I'm an Irish Business Analyst, currently working in Financial Services.
+I have previous experience working in the Financial Technology space, with a focus on developing software for clients within the Financial Services space to satisfy their Data Management needs.
-    I  am currently pursuing my MSc in Computer Science through Technological Univeristy Dublin, with a focus on Data Science. <br>
+    I hold a BSc in Theoretical Physics, and am currently pursuing an MSc in Computer Science, with a focus on Data Science.. <br>
-    I am a passionate, self-taught Theoretical Physics graduate from Maynooth University, who loves finding patterns and insights in data.
+    I am largely self-taught within the Data Science context, am passionate about finding patterns and insights in data.
   <br>
 </p>